The Power of Student Choice in the Classroom to Lead to Success

 Examples of Student Choice As Controlled Choices

-When a student like Jesse is refusing to do their work, it can be frustrating.
+Let me share a story to illustrate the power of student choice.
+When a student like Jesse refuses to do their work, it can be frustrating.
 Instead of insisting they complete it in a specific way, try offering student choice through controlled options.
-For example, ask Jesse if they would prefer to complete the work with a pencil or pen.
+For example, ask Jesse if they prefer to complete the work with a pencil or pen.
 You might also ask if they would rather work at their desk or in a beanbag chair.
 By providing these choices, the work still gets done, but in a way that feels more acceptable and manageable to the student.

 I’ve found that this strategy is particularly effective for students who crave control.
-By bringing student choice into their routine, students feel that they have a say in how things are done rather than just following directives.
+By bringing student choice into their routine, our students feel that they have a say in how things are done rather than just following directives.
 This approach isn’t just beneficial for the teacher-student dynamic.
 I also teach paraprofessionals to use this strategy.
 When paraprofessionals offer student choice through controlled options, they can guide students away from power struggles and prevent those high-stress meltdowns.
 It’s all about finding a balance between what needs to be done.
-It also gives our students some autonomy in how they do it.

 Using Visuals to Help with Student Choice

+Visuals are a powerful tool when it comes to choice in the classroom.
 Utilizing visuals for student choice strategies is incredibly effective, especially in high-stress situations.
 Visual aids provide clear, concrete options that help our students process their choices more easily.
 They reduce anxiety and promote a sense of control.
-In my classroom, I use visuals to present choices when students need a break.
-For example, I might display a simple chart or images allowing students to choose whether to take a break at their desk, move to a designated quiet corner, or use a sensory tool.
+In my classroom, I use visuals to present choices when my students need a break.
+For example, I might display a simple chart or images allowing my students to choose whether to take a break at their desks, move to a designated quiet corner, or use a sensory tool.

-Visuals are helpful for students who struggle with verbal instructions or those who need a little extra support in making decisions.
+Visuals are helpful for our students who struggle with verbal instructions or need a little extra support in making decisions.
 By visually presenting student choice options, I can help them feel more secure and confident in their decision-making, even during high stress.
-This approach also ensures that students understand their choices clearly and can make decisions more independently.
+This approach also ensures that my students understand their choices clearly and can make decisions more independently.

 I encourage all my paraprofessionals and other staff members to use visuals when offering student choice.
 It’s a straightforward yet powerful way to reinforce controlled choices and avoid potential power struggles.
 Whether it’s through picture cards, posters, or digital displays, bringing visuals into your student choice strategies can make a big difference in how students respond and engage.